sch3fr/StudyDump/JOURNAL.md

 ## 5-SEP-21
 Just realized that to be able to make physic calculator I have to understand physics first.
 Bummer.
 ## 6-SEP-21
 My first release on GitHub!
-Really proud of myself!
+Really proud of myself!<br/>Though I don't know how to release single .exe yet, I had to upload it with some other files that I don't understand yet.